 Spend time investing in your LinkedIn profile as a product manager, and allocate a couple of hours every quarter to keep it up to date.
 You never know when the next opportunity might knock on your door.

-Want to learn more about how to ask for a LinkedIn recommendation?
+Want to learn more about the differences between resumes and LinkedIn profiles?
 Chat with other product managers around the world in our PMHQ Community!

 Clement Kao is a Co-Founder of Product Manager HQ.
 He is currently a Product Manager at Blend, an enterprise technology company that is inventing a simpler and more transparent consumer lending experience while ensuring broader access for all types of borrowers.